Our Materials and Processes

-Our US based supplier is a pioneer specialized in Hemp fabrics, and leader in eco-friendly and bio-degradable products.
-Promoting principles of fair trade and corporate responsibility, they have created for long their registered marks to control quality processes and assumed responsability by informing consumers and partners about each step that takes place when a product is made, from the raw materials used and processed, to the labor conditions involved.
-As certified organizations evolved throught time, they became accredited by these external certification organizations:
+Our US supplier is a pioneer specialized in Hemp fabrics, and leader in eco-friendly and bio-degradable products.
+Promoting principles of fair trade and corporate responsibility, they created for long their registered mark to control quality processes.
+Also assume responsability by informing consumers and partners about each step that takes place when a product is made, from the raw materials used and processed, to the labor conditions involved.
+As certified organizations evolved throught time, they became accredited by external certification organizations:

-As the most anciest Hemp producer country and tecnhologically up-to-dated, our chinese Hemp supplier is the first company in China mainland member of Fair Wear Foundation, providing the healthiest of working conditions, medical benefits, safety insurance, regular salary raises, vacation days, and community building.
-Also, they source the best environmental Hemp fibers, spin, knit and weave the highest quality hemp yarn and fabrics.
+The most anciest Hemp producer country and tecnhologically up-to-dated, our Hemp supplier is the first company in China mainland member of Fair Wear Foundation.
+It provides healthy working conditions, medical benefits, safety insurance, regular salary raises, vacation days, and community building.
+They source the best environmental Hemp fibers, spin, knit and weave the highest quality hemp yarn and fabrics.
 We feel entusiastic in working with companies that are game changers, raising ecological and humanitarian levels for fashion industry.
 They are Certified by the following organizations:

-Fair Wear Foundation is a non-governmental organization (ONG) responsible for working directly with companies to raise the company structures standards with regard to promoting the best working and overall socio-economic conditions for garment workers.
+Fair Wear Foundation is a non-governmental organization (ONG).
+It is responsible for working directly with companies to raise the company structures standards with regard to promoting for garment workers the best working and overall socio-economic conditions.

-Textile Exchange is a global nonprofit.
-With a robust membership representing leading brands, retailers, and suppliers, is positively impacting the climate through accelerating the use of preferred materials across the global textile industry.
-The program Climate+ is the driving force for urgent climate action on textile fiber and materials, with a goal of 45% reduced CO2 emissions from textile fiber and material production by 2030.
+Textile Exchange is a global nonprofit, with a robust membership representing leading brands, retailers, and suppliers.
+Is positively impacting the climate through accelerating the use of preferred materials across the global textile industry.
+Climate+Program is the driving force for urgent climate action on textile fiber and materials.
+It has a goal of 45% reduced CO2 emissions from textile fiber and material production by 2030.

-ECOCERT has nearly 30 years of experience for audit and certification of organic products in France, and in more than 130 countries, is the world’s leading specialist in the certification of sustainable practices.
-The certifications issued by Ecocert guarantee and highlight the best environmentally friendly and socially conscious practices, from processes to products and packaging.
+ECOCERT has nearly 30 years of experience for audit and certification of organic products in France and in more than 130 countries.
+Is the world’s leading specialist in the certification of sustainable practices.
+Ecocert guarantee and highlight the best environmentally friendly and socially conscious practices, from processes to products and packaging.